liquidinvestigations/node/docs/RocketChat.md

 Since we are running the Community Edition, it seems that **notifications are not secured, and can be intercepted by Apple, Google, or RocketChat Cloud**.
 More details here: [Rocket.Chat Guides -- Push Notifications Security](https://docs.rocket.chat/guides/mobile-guides/push-notifications/push-notification-security),
 and at their [Pricing Page](https://rocket.chat/pricing) under `Team Collaboration Features` see `Secured Push Notifications`.
-Nevertheless, it's recommended to keep the `Fetch full message content from server on receipt` flag set to TRUE, in case it does work as advertised in the Community Edition, and to never send message content through notifications.
+Nevertheless, it's recommended to keep the `Fetch full message content from server on receipt` flag set to TRUE.

+The push notification service free tier is limited at `10 000 notifications / month` for each server, or about `450 / work day` -- should be enough for about 100 users.
+The usage can be checked from [the RockeChat Cloud console](https://cloud.rocket.chat/).

 ### Steps to enable